andermoran/AngularAdvice/README.md

 ## Components
 - Components are similar, one could even say analogous, to classes in OOP (Object Oriented Programming)
 - Similar to objects, components are made to be reused in and it helps keep the LOC (lines of code) lower in the main file, `app.component.ts`
+- Components are usually made up of 3 files with an additional file used for testing
+	1.

 ## Data Binding
  ### String Interpolation